 Update: Revised in August 2018 with new images and higher quality images, new research and edited copy.
 Please note: Those looking for records or loved ones from the Salvation Army Booth Memorial Hospital should know that institution was further down Marine Avenue, in a building that is now a school.

 Located off of Marine Avenue, just south of Broadway, the Marine Hospital no doubt was built in that location to take advantage of the breezes off of the river, as it was thought to be healthy in the Nineteenth Century.
 Built in 1855 for merchant marine sailors who did not have a place to call home, the buildings stood at least until the 1950s, when they were torn down for a massive warehouse for the U.S. Archives.
+The surrounding neighborhood of Marine Villa is named after this landmark.

 Image from the Library of Congress